 Secure money.
 Because competition in the marketplace is dynamic, the relative value you provide can also vary, even as you maintain your current edge.
 For example, competitors innovate to improve their products.
 In the end, customers choose them because they are considered to provide a better offer.

-For this reason, maintaining superior value is the key to winning the competition with competitors.
-If you are successful in doing so, consumers will continue to buy your product.
-And, that means, the money keeps flowing to you.
+For this reason, maintaining superior value is the key to winning the competition.
+If you are successful in doing so, consumers will continue to buy your product, which means the money will keep flowing to you.

 How to measure customer value?

 Customer value is a function of benefits with costs.
 So, conceptually, the calculation is easy.
-You just need to reduce the benefits with the costs.
-But, we need to underline, it’s from a consumer perspective, not a business perspective.
+You just need to deduct the costs from the benefits.
+But we need to underline that it’s from a consumer perspective, not a business perspective.

 At the same cost, a product can produce higher value if it provides greater benefits.
 Or, with the same benefits, the customer will choose a product if the costs involved are less than the other products.

-Although the above formula seems easy to calculate, there is some complexity to getting the numbers out.
-Benefits and costs are not always numeric numbers.
-However, they are also often abstract.
+Although the above formula seems easy to calculate, calculating the numbers is somewhat complex.
+Benefits and costs are not always numeric numbers; they are also often abstract.

 What are examples of creating customer value?

-Several ways to deliver superior customer value.
-Basically, it just needs to increase the difference between benefits and costs and can be done through price, product features, and convenience.
+There are several ways to deliver superior customer value.
+Basically, it just needs to increase the difference between benefits and costs, which can be done through price, product features, and convenience.

 Attributes attached to the product